HRizwan1/2019-team-06f/reports/sprint-01/report.md

 Jason - As this is the first sprint and the beginning of the overall project, this phase primarily involved installing and getting used to the software that we’ll be using for the duration of the project, as well as an initial idea and an overall, documented plan to execute the idea.
 Overall, the team has accomplished a lot and will deliver more tangible results in future sprints.

 Sarina - I do not have any tangible accomplishments this sprint because we were trying to grasp the requirements of the project, discussing different components and getting my machine running with the required software.
 I assisted in creating the report.
 Moving forward, I plan to have a better game plan for upcoming sprints.

+#### Goals for Next Sprint:
+- Create Visio Diagrams for site functionality
+- Deploy the 4 virtual servers using Packer